brandon-ray/foxhole-facility-planner/README.md

 Go to http://localhost:3000/ in your browser
 ## Support & Feedback

-If you need help or have any feedback, e-mail brandon@bombsightgames.com
+If you need help or have any feedback, join our [Discord](https://discord.gg/SnyEDQyAVr) or e-mail brandon@bombsightgames.com